 - What is your average response time to investigate a situation?
-(Investigation is the process that begins to determine the extent of the damage.
+(Fast matters most.
+The longer water is in your basement, or any part of your home, the worse it gets.
+Investigation is the process that begins to determine the extent of the damage.
 It does not include setting any drying equipment.)